 Lisa Walters-Hoffert.
 Ms. Walters-Hoffert has served as our Chief Financial Officer since July 2017, following the completion of the business combination transaction through which the private company that conducted the business we currently conduct, which we refer to as Private Daré, became a public company.
 She co-founded Private Daré in 2015 and served as its Chief Business Officer since its inception until the completion of the foregoing transaction.
 Ms. Walters-Hoffert currently serves as a member of the board of directors of Flux Power Holdings, Inc., a publicly-traded company, and as chair of its audit committee.
 During the 25 years prior to founding Private Daré, Ms. Walters-Hoffert was an investment banker focused primarily on serving small-cap public companies in the technology and life sciences sectors.
 From 2003 to 2015, Ms. Walters-Hoffert worked for Roth Capital Partners, most recently serving as Managing Director in the Investment Banking Division, overseeing the firm's San Diego office and its activities with respect to medical device, diagnostic and specialty pharma companies.
 Ms. Walters-Hoffert has held various positions in the corporate finance and investment banking divisions of Citicorp Securities in San José, Costa Rica and Oppenheimer & Co, Inc. in New York City, New York.
 Ms. Walters-Hoffert currently serves as a member of the board of directors of the Elementary Institute of Science.
-She has served as a member of the board of directors of the San Diego Venture Group, as past chair of the UCSD Librarian's Advisory Board, as past chair of the board of directors of Planned Parenthood of the Pacific Southwest, and as past chair of the audit committee of the Clearity Foundation.
+She has served as a member of the board of directors of Planned Parenthood of the Pacific Southwest, and as past chair of the audit committee of the Clearity Foundation.
 Ms. Walters-Hoffert graduated from Duke University with a B.S. in Management Sciences, magna cum laude.